oii-CR/Admin/General_Guidance/TEDP_FAQ.md

 **Who can I contact if I have further questions?**

-In the first instance please contact Michael Collyer ([michael.collyer@law.ox.ac.uk](mailto:michael.collyer@law.ox.ac.uk)) and Linda Li ([linda.li@oii.ox.ac.uk](mailto:linda.li@oii.ox.ac.uk)) who will be able to answer the majority of administrative questions.
-Should you have a more pressing questions or fail to receive a reply from Michael and Linda within 5 working days, please contact the TDEP Lead, Bernie Hogan ([bernie.hogan@oii.ox.ac.uk](mailto:bernie.hogan@oii.ox.ac.uk)).
+In the first instance please contact coderesources@oii.ox.ac.uk.